TheAncientOwl/oopsie-logsy/README.md

 # ☕ 🪵 OopsieLogsy

-**OopsieLogsy** is a simple, fast, and efficient log viewer designed to make large log files easier to explore and understand.
+**OopsieLogsy** is a simple, yet efficient log viewer designed to make large log files easier to explore and understand.

 Built with **Tauri + React**, OopsieLogsy focuses on performance, clarity, and a clean developer-friendly workflow.